rust-lang/rust-wiki-backup/Proposal-to-address-Dan's-bug.md

 ## Appendix A: Type system hole

-To show why the current type system is unsound, consider this example, which creates an immutable box manages to mutate it:
+To show why the current type system is unsound, consider this example, which creates an immutable box but then manages to mutate it:

 ```
 type T = { f: @const int };